 The Franco Center

 Situated in the former St Mary’s church in Lewiston, the Franco Center today operates as a performing arts and cultural events center.
 The center aims to preserve and celebrate the Franco history of the Lewiston-Auburn region.
-The center hosts a wide range of events from symphonies to comedy shows (including Maine and Tripp Lake’s own Bob Marley, pictured right), and Broadway shows to popular musical acts such as Lazy Lightning and New York Funk Exchange.
+The center hosts a wide range of events from symphonies to comedy shows.
+As well, it features Broadway shows to popular musical acts such as Lazy Lightning and New York Funk Exchange.

-For those who would like to see Bob Marley in person, he will perform only a hop, skip and a jump from the Wolf Cove Inn.
-He will be headlining for the Tripp Lake Association benefit comedy show at the Harvest Hills Farm on Sunday evening, August 30th.
+Finally, for those who would like to see Bob Marley in person, he will perform only a hop, skip and a jump from the Wolf Cove Inn.
+He will be headlining for the Tripp Lake Association benefit comedy show at the Harvest Hills Farm on Sunday evening, August 30th, 2015.
 Please contact the Wolf Cove Inn for more information.
 Last year the show was a huge hit and tickets went fast.
 Our rooms filled quickly once the show was announced.

-There is no shortage of additional options for experiencing the arts around central Maine.
+There is no shortage of additional options for experiencing the arts around the Maine Lakes region.
 Here you can find some additional ideas.
 And if you need a place to stay in the region, Sue and I at the Wolf Cove Inn we would love to be your hosts.